Shubhamai/pytorch-vqgan/README.md

 2. [VQGAN: Taming Transformers for High-Resolution Image Synthesis [Paper Explained]](https://youtu.be/-wDSDtIAyWQ) by Gradient Dude
 3. [VQ-GAN: Taming Transformers for High-Resolution Image Synthesis | Paper Explained](https://youtu.be/j2PXES-liuc) by The AI Epiphany
 4. [VQ-GAN | Paper Explanation](https://youtu.be/wcqLFDXaDO8) and [VQ-GAN | PyTorch Implementation](https://youtu.be/_Br5WRwUz_U) by Outlier
+5. [TL#006 Robin Rombach Taming Transformers for High Resolution Image Synthesis](https://youtu.be/fy153-yXSQk) by one of the paper's author - Robin Rombach.
+Thanks for the talk :)

 ## BibTeX